 3. Apply for unemployment benefits as soon as possible.
 State rules for unemployment compensation vary, but in general, if you have worked enough hours in the past year or so and lost your job through no fault of your own, you are probably eligible for unemployment benefits.
 Laid-off workers are typically eligible for benefits, while fired employees will be eligible unless they were fired for misconduct.
 (For more information, see Nolo's articles on Collecting Unemployment Benefits.)

 4. Continue your health insurance.
 If you had health insurance through your employer, complete any necessary paperwork to keep those benefits in place.
 Under the Consolidated Omnibus Budget Reconciliation Act (commonly known as COBRA), you can keep employer-based group insurance coverage for yourself and dependents for up to 18 months (sometimes longer).
-You will have to pay the full premium for coverage unless you are eligible for a partial subsidy: Those whose employment is terminated involuntarily from September 1, 2008, through the end of May 2010 (currently) may qualify for a subsidy that pays 65% of the cost of COBRA for up to 15 months.
-(For more information, see New COBRA Rules: Stimulus Package Subsidizes Continued Health Insurance.)
+You will have to pay the full premium for coverage.
+(Although Congress subsidized part of the cost for a couple of years, that subsidy expired in 2010.)
 Paying the full premium can be a real financial strain, but it should cost significantly less than buying your own individual policy.
 Your health plan should send you an "election notice" within 45 days of your job loss, and you have 60 days to decide whether to elect COBRA continuation coverage.
 If you do elect to continue your coverage, you'll have 45 days after your election to pay the initial premium.
 (For more information, see Your Rights When You Leave a Job.)

 5. Cut your expenses.
 Make a list of your monthly expenses and determine which you can cut, or at least reduce, immediately.
 Good candidates for cutbacks include restaurant meals, premium cable subscriptions, clothing purchases, house cleaners, gardeners, and any other nonessential purchases.
 Remember that you can resume your normal spending habits once you're working again.